 - Anticipation Inventory

 Transit inventory.
 Walmart uses the transit inventory type as the second most significant in supporting its retail operations.
 This type of inventory refers to the goods that are held while in transit.
 The global extent of Walmart’s supply chain means that some goods are in transit for days or weeks.
 The role of this inventory type is to support the replenishment of the finished goods inventory in the merchandise distribution centers and Walmart stores.

 Buffer inventory.
 Walmart uses the buffer inventory type in its stores by keeping a small margin of extra goods in order to maintain business continuity when demand suddenly fluctuates.
 For this purpose, there will always be an extra stock of goods at Walmart stores.
 The role of this type of inventory is to ensure the adequate capacity of the company to satisfy sudden increases in demand, considering that current retail market prediction models may be accurate, but not perfect in modeling such fluctuations.

 Anticipation inventory.
 Walmart uses the anticipation inventory type to ensure optimal capacity to satisfy consumer demand.
-This type is similar to the buffer inventory because the company maintains extra stocks of goods to address an increase in demand.
+This type is similar to buffer inventory because the company maintains extra stocks of goods to address an increase in demand.
 However, the anticipation inventory type is based on seasonal changes and corresponding empirical data on seasonal changes in the market.
 For example, Walmart dramatically increases its inventory size right before and during Black Friday to satisfy the massive increase in demand during this special shopping day.
 The company also uses anticipation inventory for the Christmas season and some long holiday weekends.
-Walmart does not use the anticipation inventory type during regular shopping days, which are basically the rest of the year.
+Walmart does not use the anticipation inventory type during regular shopping days, which are the rest of the year.
 The role of this inventory type is to enable the company to satisfy expected seasonal increases in demand.

 Just-in-Time Cross-Docking in Walmart’s Inventory Management